athoug/100-days-of-code/r1-log-redo.md

 ### R1D2: December 2 Sunday

 Today is CSS revision day.
 So these three days will be all about revision before jumping into the Wes Bos courses.
 Today I went over the [CSS Crash Course](https://youtu.be/yfoY53QXEnI) and revisited a couple of CSS concepts

+### R1D3: December 3 Monday

+Today is JS revision day.
+As I've said I have a couple of things to touch on and today was JS day.
+I went over the course [Javascript Fundamentals](https://www.youtube.com/watch?v=vEROU2XtPR8).
+Also, I went over a video that discusses GraphQL [What is GraphQL](https://www.youtube.com/watch?v=7giZGFDGnkc)
+_thoughts_ Tomorrow is the day we get started with a Wes Bos course.
+I'll start with Reatc!